How to Calculate Severance Payment in Laos

 Background of Case Study

 A foreign-owned company providing branding services in Laos (“Employer“) employed a foreign individual (“Employee“) as a graphic designer.
 The permanent employment agreement between the Employer and the Employee was signed on 11 March 2019 with the Employee’s first day of work on 1 April 2019.
-By the beginning of February 2021, the Employer has noticed that the number of client orders was declining.
+By the beginning of February 2021, the Employer had noticed that the number of client orders was declining.
 Consequently, the Employer has decided to make the Employee’s position redundant and to outsource relevant work to independent contractors.
 The Employer intended to notify the Employee about termination on 22 March 2021.
 The Employee’s monthly salary was USD 2,000 before personal income tax.

 Questions from the Employer